railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

    Operations are often called work orders.

 To work using work orders you must install the optional module ``mrp_operations``.
-Once the module is installed you'll find a new menu called *Manufacturing > Operations > Operations* to be carried out.
+Once the module is installed you'll find a new menu called :menuselection:`Manufacturing --> Operations --> Operations` to be carried out.
 The assembly workers must then encode each step operation by operation and, for each step, the real working time for it.

 .. figure:: images/mrp_operations_tree.png
    :align: center